NORDIC ART & DESIGN

 Nordia House has a growing collection of contemporary and traditional art works on premises.

 Part of our mission as a cultural organization is bringing the arts to our community.
-We do this through gallery shows and events, but also through our permanent collection.
+We do this through gallery shows and events.

 NORDIA HOUSE DOORS